tungerer/tungerer.github.io/_pages/cv.md

 Admin experience
 ======
-* Member of the organising committee for the <a href="https://www.ed.ac.uk/ppls/linguistics-and-english-language/research/talks-and-reading-groups/linguistic-circle">Linguistic Circle</a>, University of Edinburgh
+* Member of the organizing committee for the <a href="https://www.ed.ac.uk/ppls/linguistics-and-english-language/research/talks-and-reading-groups/linguistic-circle">Linguistic Circle</a>, University of Edinburgh
-* Co-organiser of the <a href="https://www.ed.ac.uk/ppls/linguistics-and-english-language/research/talks-and-reading-groups/cognitive-linguistics">Cognitive Linguistics Research Group</a>, University of Edinburgh
+* Co-organizer of the <a href="https://www.ed.ac.uk/ppls/linguistics-and-english-language/research/talks-and-reading-groups/cognitive-linguistics">Cognitive Linguistics Research Group</a>, University of Edinburgh
-* Member of the organising committee for the <a href="https://pgc.lel.ed.ac.uk/archive/2019/">Linguistics and English Language Postgraduate Conference</a>,  University of Edinburgh (4-7 June, 2019)
+* Member of the organizing committee for the <a href="https://pgc.lel.ed.ac.uk/archive/2019/">Linguistics and English Language Postgraduate Conference</a>,  University of Edinburgh (4-7 June, 2019)

 Awards
 ======
+* Horizon Postdoctoral Fellowship, Concordia University, Montreal (2022-2024)
 * School of Philosophy, Psychology and Language Science PhD Scholarship, University of Edinburgh (2018-2021)
 * Research Support Grants (multiple), University of Edinburgh (2019-2021)
 * Go Abroad Fund, University of Edinburgh (2019)